bharathi26/slim-shady/README.md

 # Slim Shady for RenderMan
 A web-based material node editor for RenderMan.
 It is based on Rete.js (https://github.com/retejs/rete).
-Jison.js (http://zaa.ch/jison/) is used for parsing vstruct conditionals.
+For the parsing of VStruct conditionals Jison.js (http://zaa.ch/jison/) is used.

 ![Slim Shady](https://raw.githubusercontent.com/sttng/slim-shady/master/slim_shady.png)